vahtyah/LeetCodeSolutions/Backtracking/README.md

 [0017.
 Letter Combinations of a Phone Number](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Backtracking/0017.%20Letter%20Combinations%20of%20a%20Phone%20Number): Find all possible letter combinations that the number could represent.

+[0046.
+Permutations](/Backtracking%2F0046.%20Permutations): Find all unique permutations of a given array

 [0216.
 Combination Sum III](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Backtracking/0216.%20Combination%20Sum%20III): Find all valid combinations of `k` numbers that sum up to `n`.

 [1718.
 Construct the Lexicographically Largest Valid Sequence](/Backtracking%2F1718.%20Construct%20the%20Lexicographically%20Largest%20Valid%20Sequence): Construct the largest sequence by concatenating 1 to N numbers in a valid order